 A study of the characteristics of life, the processes living organisms use to sustain life and the way in which they pass information to future generations.
 The adaptations of humans are explored and compared with those of other organisms.
-Classification is presented to gain an appreciation of the unity and diversity of life.
-3 hours lecture and 3 hours laboratory.
+Classification is presented to gain an appreciation of the unity and diversity of life.3 hours lecture and 3 hours laboratory.

-BIO\ E111 Introduction to Nutrition 3 с.н.
-Previously: HE 101 Elective Code: S
+BIO E111 Introduction to Nutrition

+Previously: HE 101

-An introduction to the fundamental principles of the new nutrition.
-The major and minor nutrients are discussed in relationship to energy, growth, and metabolism.
-The dietary requirements of children, adolescents, adults, and the elderly, as well as those of athletes and vegetarians, will be considered.
+An introduction to the principles of human nutrition.
+The six essential nutrients are discussed in relationship to energy, growth and metabolism.
+Investigation of the scientific research on foods and their effect on health, disease and weight management.
+Students will perform a computerized analysis of their diet and make dietary modifications based on their findings.

-BIO\ E117 Biological Basis of Health and Disease 4 с.н.
+BIO E117 Biological Basis of Health and Disease 4 c.h.